balthasar226/gitFundamentals2/Commands/Push.md

 ### Upstrem Tracking

 Instead of including the name of the remote and the branch you're on every time, you can set the local branches to track an upstream branch.
-This means you can tell teh branch to push to its assigned upstream remote branch by using the command `git push` .
+This means you can tell the branch to push to its assigned upstream remote branch by using the command `git push` .

 Before doing so, you'll need to use the `-u` or `--set upstream` flag.
 This can be done on any `git push` .